Binal01/Arrange-shortstory/README.md

 # Arrange-shortstory
-Arrange short story in Alphabetical order using Python
+Arrange sentences within the story in alphabetical order using Python